 Personalize content for logged-in users: Use the information available within the app to tailor the content.

 Example, a push from Amazon for delivery of a package, would be:

 John, your package for (product name) has been dispatched & should be delivered by 28th Dec

 John, your pacakge for (product name) will arrive in 2 hrs

-A recent study found that for certain product categories 60% users turn off push notifications.
+A recent study found that for certain product categories, 60% of users turn off push notifications.
 You have to prioritize your messaging strategy based on urgency.
-Push notifications and e-mails have to be practiced in case of high importance.
+Push notifications and e-mails have to be practiced in cases of high importance.